ea3ihi/DMRStation/README.md

 ## Credits

 This software would not exist without the code and inspiration from other projects as Opengd77, HBLink and MMDVM.

+## Configuration

+Edit `DMRStation.ini` to add your callsign, dmr id, repeater id and other values.

+## TGs
+You can also set your favourite tgs in the file `tgs.dat`.
+A name starting with * means that it is not a TG but a private contact, so you can make private calls!

+## DMR ids database

+Run `DMRIDSUpdate.sh` to download and update the list of DMR Ids.